Challenges That Mobile App Startups Face After App Launch

 1. Establishing Yourself in a Crowded Market

-In fact, chances are that if your idea is actually the one that has never been seen before, it will be only a matter of time before the market gets crowded with it.
+In fact, chances are that if your startup business idea is actually the one that has never been seen before, it will be only a matter of time before the market gets crowded with it.

 And for a startup working on a situation of low resources – manpower and funds – it can be one of those things to avoid after app launch an app that can keep you from establishing yourself in a crowded market place and not get lost in the crowd.
 The scariest part of it all is that the chance of you getting lost in the crowd are still prevalent even if follow the unwritten app ideation manifesto that the app should be developed only after understanding the users’ needs, the exact buyer persona, etc.